National Art Gallery, Bulgaria - Things to Do in National Art Gallery

 Insider Tips

-Many museums offer free admission on the first Monday of each month - plan accordingly for popular attractions
+Many museums and galleries are free or heavily discounted on the first Wednesday of each month

 Explore Activities in National Art Gallery